 That should pretty much catch you up to speed.
 We’ve got a running list of to-do’s and our calendars are filling up with meetings!
 I am thrilled about the months ahead (oh, yeh, the wedding is next September) and hope to share the ins and outs of planning, along with some handy how-to’s, through Handmade Bride.
 I also look forward to hearing advice from any of you ladies that have “Been there, done that!” and stories from those of you who are excited to plan your own wedding!

-The views and opinions in this post are entirely my own and do not necessarily represent or imply the views or policies of The Green Kangaroo, Inc.
+The views and opinions in this post are entirely my own and do not necessarily represent or imply the views or policies of The American Wedding.